-As we are going to connect with SQL Server database, so here we need to select the Server Type as Database Engine.
+As we are going to connect with the SQL Server database, so here we need to select the Server Type as Database Engine.
 Along with Database Engine, the other Server Types options are available as SQL Server Analysis Services (SSAS), SQL Server Reporting Services (SSRS) and SQL Server Integration Services (SSIS).
-These there are called as MSBI (Microsoft Business Intelligence) which we will discuss in details in our MSBI Tutorials.
+These there are called MSBI (Microsoft Business Intelligence) which we will discuss in detail in our MSBI Tutorials.

 - The database engine is the core service of SQL Server which will use for storing a large amount of data, accessing the data, manipulating the data and providing security to the information.

-- In the database engine, the data will be stored in the form of 2-D format (Tables).
+- In the database engine, the data will be stored in the form of a 2-D format (Tables).

 Analysis Services (SSAS):

 - The SSAS (SQL Server Analysis Service) is a tool that is used under the data warehousing/ data mining environment for storing the information in the form of a 3-D format.

 - SQL Server Reporting Service (SSRS) is a tool that is used to generate various reports such as MS-Word file format, MS-Excel format, .pdf format, XML format, .tiff file format et.

 - The report is a document that is used to store some business-related information.